luau-lang/rfcs/docs/amended-require-resolution.md

 require("@libs/dependency")
 ```

-The main drawback of this approach is that projects with many _internal_ dependencies will have many `./` symbols appearing within require statements.
+The main drawback of this approach is that projects with many _internal_ dependencies will have many `./` symbols appearing within require expressions.

 This is similar to [darklua's approach](https://darklua.com/docs/path-require-mode/).